software-students-spring2025/1-specification-exercise-the-remnants/README.md

 **NYU Students, Faculty, and Staff**
 - Individuals who eat at campus dining halls.
-- People with busy schedules, including classes, work, and extracurricular activities.
+- People with busy schedules, those who have classes, work, and extracurricular activities.
-- Commuter students who need to quickly get food before or between class from NYU dining halls.
+- Commuter students who want to quickly get food before or in between class from NYU dining halls.
 - Those who want to save time by ordering meals in advance.
 - Individuals looking for budget-friendly meal options.